Hardware-Accelerated Algorithm for Complex Function Roots Density Graph Plotting

 \subsection{Solving the Roots of a Polynomial}

-For a complex polynomial $P(z)=z^{n}+a_{n-1}z^{n-1}+...+a_0$, according to linear algebra knowledge, the eigenvalues of its Frobenius companion matrix, as shown in Equation (\ref{poly_matrix}), correspond precisely to the roots of the polynomial.
-Therefore, instead of solving the polynomial roots directly, one can equivalently compute the eigenvalues of its associated companion matrix.
+For a complex polynomial $P(z)=z^{n}+a_{n-1}z^{n-1}+...+a_0$, according to linear algebra knowledge, the eigenvalues of its \textbf{Frobenius} companion matrix correspond precisely to the roots of the polynomial.
+Therefore, one can equivalently compute the eigenvalues of its associated companion matrix.

-In numerical computation, the problem of computing the eigenvalues of a matrix is a well-established and extensively studied topic, with numerous mature solution techniques available. \cite{golub2013matrix, doi:10.1137/1.9780898719581, doi:10.1137/1.9781611970739, 2938833b-7e27-3577-9756-05311155bfba} Among them, the \textbf{QR iteration with single shift}, its pseudo-code is shown in Algorithm (\ref{alg:QR_Iter_with_single_shift}), is known for its rapid convergence properties to solve all eigenvalues of a small matrix.
-This method introduces a shift (typically near an estimated eigenvalue) to accelerate the convergence of the QR iteration process.
-The overall computational complexity of the algorithm depends on the matrix size $n$, the number of iterations $\texttt{iter}$, and the cost of performing QR decomposition at each step.
+The \textbf{QR iteration with single shift}, as shown in Alg.~\ref{alg:QR_Iter_with_single_shift}, is known for its rapid convergence properties to solve all eigenvalues of a small matrix.